The Ultimate Guide to the Best Homemade Chicken Noodle Soup

 • Other options: Some people prefer to use gluten-free pasta, rice noodles, or even tortellini for a more luxurious twist.

-Vegetable Harmony: The Classic Trio and Beyond
+Vegetable Harmony: The Classic Trio & Beyond

-The Recipe and Variations
+The Recipe & Variations

 Classic Chicken Noodle Soup Recipe

 • Cook the chicken: Add your chosen chicken cut (thighs or breasts) to the simmering broth.
 Cook until the chicken is fully cooked through.
-This should only take about 15-20 minutes for breasts and slightly longer for thighs.
+This should only take about 15-20 minutes for breasts & slightly longer for thighs.

 • Cook the noodles: Add your noodles directly to the soup (if you prefer this method) or cook them in a separate pot according to the package directions.